Swiss Cottage

 Group (10 + persons)€4.00 per person

-Getting Here – The cottage is located 2 km south of Cahir on the R670 (Ardfinnan Road).
-The most scenic approach is to park at the Cahir Castle car park and walk the 20‑25 minute riverside path.
-A dedicated car park is also available adjacent to the cottage for those who prefer to drive directly.
+Getting Here – 2 km south of Cahir on the R670 (Ardfinnan Road).
+The most scenic approach is to park at Cahir Castle and walk the riverside path; a dedicated car park is also available beside the cottage.

 Facilities